Residential care home – Elmfield House Residental Home Ltd

 - We often utilise the services of singers, performers and entertainers to stimulate our residents.
 We take our residents on local outings to the pub, to tea afternoons on the rec, to the Bonfire night events, annual summer fayre and for walks around the green.
 We play quizzes, have DVD afternoons/ evenings, play board games, do arts and crafts, we have a top of the range power plate to increase physical strength, we go on outings, play bingo, have pamper sessions, we do chair- based exercises, reminiscing, have sing- along, use instruments and much more!

-- Prior to admission to Elmfield House care home, a pre-assessment is done to determine an individual’s suitability for the home as well as to identify the care needs, preferences and background of the individual so that we can effectively care for their needs if they were to live at the home.
+- Prior to admission to Elmfield House residential care home, a pre-assessment is done to determine an individual’s suitability for the home as well as to identify the care needs, preferences and background of the individual so that we can effectively care for their needs if they were to live at the home.
 Contracts are issued when residents arrive at the home and there is always a trial period of 28 days.